-The EM720 can receive time synchronization signal either from a GPS satellite clock that has an IRIG-B time code output, or from another device that can provide minute-aligned time synchronization pulses through relay contacts.
+The EM920 can receive a time synchronization signal either from a GPS satellite clock that has an IRIG-B time code output, or from another device that can provide 1PPS or 1PPM time synchronization pulses through relay contacts.

-The EM720 IRIG-B port uses unmodulated (pulse-width coded) time code signal (unbalanced 5V level).
-The red IRIGB LED is blinking when the IRIG-B port receives a GPS clock signal.
+The EM920 IRIG-B port uses unmodulated (pulse-width coded) time code signal (unbalanced 5V level).

-The EM720 also provides an SNTP client that can receive precise time from an available SNTP server via the Internet.
+The EM920 also provides an SNTP client that can receive precise time from an available SNTP server via the Internet.